nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20211019 Day101
+Getting back into this with a private repo!

 ### 20210831 Day100
 Mostly explained my code to the teammate and got both my little branches merged into the big ones
 Read up on Pydantic's .env capabilities